AOP-PHP/AOP/doc/Contents/chapter2.md

 If the class is declared in a namespace, getTriggeringClassName indicates the full name of the class (with the namespace).

 ### getTriggeringMethodName ###

+getTriggeringMethodName returns the name of the method name (or function name) of the triggered joinpoint.
+If the j oinpoint was triggered by a property operation, will raise an error.

 ## Pointcuts syntax ##